k2view-academy/K2View-Academy/articles/k2verify/k2verify_configurations/04_2_globals_configuration.md

 # Verify Globals Configuration

-Configure the following Globals to ensure successful execution of the library.
+Configure the following Globals to ensure a successful execution.

 **REQUIRED GLOBALS:**

 These Globals must be defined for Verify to operate correctly.
 1. **K2VERIFY_OPERATIONAL_INTERFACE**: Interface used to store k2verify operational tables, operational data, and report data.
     - In the current version, PostgreSQL is supported for the operational interface.
-    - Default value: K2VERIFY_OPERATIONAL_DB (provided with the library).
+    - Default value: K2VERIFY_OPERATIONAL_DB.
     - To use a different interface, update this Global to an existing PostgreSQL interface.
 2. **K2VERIFY_OPERATIONAL_SCHEMA**: Schema used for Verify operational tables, operational data, and report data (for the interface defined in K2VERIFY_OPERATIONAL_INTERFACE).
 3. **K2VERIFY_RESULT_FILES_PATH**: Directory path where the operational files and generated result files are stored during execution.